Promotional marketing videos generated multiple media interviews. Twice in The Toronto Star!

 When you are being interviewed, always ask the interviewer to request his editor to provide a link in the online story to your website homepage.

 Many publications will not give this to you.
 When they do, it is extremely helpful for your Google ranking.
 Why?
-Other websites and higher authority sites that provide a back link to your site will boost your position on Google.
-I’m on page one of a Google for all of my keywords; you can be too.
+Other websites and higher authority sites that provide a backlink to your site will boost your position on Google.
+I’m on page one of Google for all my keywords; you can be, too.

 Journalist Andrew Seale of The Toronto Star (Canada’s largest newspaper) contacted me because he was writing an article for the paper and their Small Business Club.
 As an experienced and knowledgeable marketing consultant (I hate the word “expert”), he wanted practical ideas about how a small business could promote luxury goods.